-Involuntary Separation - Termination from the college due to unacceptable behavior and or job performance.
-In the case of an involuntary resignation, the supervisor must consult with the Associate Vice President of Human Resources prior to taking action to ensure appropriate documentation of the issue is available for the HR file.
-Additionally, the Office of Human Resources shall provide the separated employee with specific direction regarding the separation process on a case-by-case basis.
+In the case of involuntary separation of a faculty member, the supervisor must consult with the Associate Vice President of Human Resource prior to taking action to ensure proper VCCS procedure is followed and appropriate documentation of the issue is available for the HR file.
+Additionally, the Office of Human Resources shall provide the separated faculty member with specific direction regarding the separation process on a case-by-case basis.
+Additional information can be found in VCCS Policy 3.12, Faculty Sanctions.